EXPERT ADVICE

 You'll need to maintain your mower all year round - a mower isn't just for Christmas!

-Gardners World estimates the job to maintain your mower will take around 15 minutes.
+Gardeners' World estimates the job to maintain your mower will take around 15 minutes.
 The jobs include:

 Checking if the spark plug cap is clean

-Checking your oil level but checking the dipstick
+Checking your oil level using the dipstick

 Checking the air filter